mmkal/expect-type/README.md

                                         ~~~~~~~~~~~
 ```

 Not that the type constraint reported is a human-readable messaging specifying both the "expected" and "actual" types.
-Rather than taking the sentence `Types of property 'a' are incopatible // Type 'string' is not assignable to type "Expected: string, Actual: number"` literally - just look at the property name (`'a'`) and the message: `Expected: string, Actual: number`.
+Rather than taking the sentence `Types of property 'a' are incompatible // Type 'string' is not assignable to type "Expected: string, Actual: number"` literally - just look at the property name (`'a'`) and the message: `Expected: string, Actual: number`.
 This will tell you what's wrong, in most cases.
 Extremely complex types will of course be more effort to debug, and may require some experimentation.
 Please [raise an issue](https://github.com/mmkal/expect-type) if the error messages are actually misleading.

 ### Within test frameworks